rgupta33/node_fantasy_api/README.md

 # node_fantasy_api
 I modified ESPN fantasy API wrapper for Fantasy Wizard's purposes.
-No longer in use because of inaccuracies in the underlying wrapper.
+No longer using because of various issues in the underlying code.